This paragraph examines the business status of investment activities.

 Mere investment, ie the acquisition of property, will not in itself constitute an economic activity, even if the holder of the investment can expect to receive income from it.
 For this well established principle, see the ECJ's judgments in Polysar1, Harnas & Helm CV2 and Wellcome Trust3 (these judgments were all delivered whilst the UK remained an EU member state).

-However, if the holder of property exploits it so as to obtain income from it on a continuing basis, they will be regarded as carrying on an economic activity4.
+However, if the holder of property exploits it so as to obtain income from it on a continuing basis, it appears they will be regarded as carrying on a business/economic activity4.
 Exploitation of property would appear, in this context, to require that the property is in some way made available to a third party for a consideration, see, for example, Van Tiem5 and Rompelman6.

 The following dictum of Lord Wilberforce in Simmons7, when modified as suggested by one tribunal chairman, may be helpful as indicating the dividing line between the activities of a trader and the activities of a person who is selling an investment8: